top of page

 Regular Visit: 45 minutes (follow up), $75.

 - Payment is due at time of service.
-We accept e-transfer, credit/debit cards, cheques or cash.
+We accept e-transfer, credit/debit cards, or cash.

 - Service is available in English and Portuguese.